In Massachusetts, auto insurance companies must offer full glass replacement with a $0 or $100 deductible for cracked windshields.

 Have you ever had to replace your windshield due to damage?

-Not sure whether you should repair or replace your windshield?
-Massachusetts state law outlines some guidelines for when the windshield should be repaired instead of replaced.
+Are you unsure whether you should repair or replace your windshield?
+Massachusetts state law outlines some guidelines for when it should be repaired instead of replaced.

 Under Massachusetts state law on vehicle repairs, windshields are repaired and not replaced if: